Let’s Talk About Spoken English Features

 Instead of just saying “good job,” tutors give specific tips.
 Things like: “Instead of saying ‘um,’ try taking a tiny breath.
 That pause is totally okay!”

-Personalized Lessons:
+Personalized Online Tutoring Lessons:

-Some kids are super shy and need to practice speaking in baby steps.
+Some kids are super shy and need to practice speaking English in baby steps.
 Other kids talk a lot but need help organizing their ideas.
 Tutors create lessons that fit YOUR child.

 Proven Results: